-Students may enroll for their final projects after they have completed 18 s.h. of coursework towards the MLitt degree, and when their proposals have been approved by the following process: Students submit formal proposals for their thesis projects, obtain the consent of an appropriate faculty member to act as project supervisor, and obtain the consent of a minimum of one other faculty to act with the supervisor as examiner(s).
+Students may enroll for their final projects after they have completed 18 s.h. of coursework towards the MLitt degree, and when their proposals have been approved by the following process: Students submit formal proposals for their thesis projects, and are then assigned a supervising committee consisting of one full-time faculty member who will serve as first reader, and at least one other reader who will usually be drawn from the S&P teaching team.
 Occasionally, qualified outside examiners may form part of the examining committee.
 Once these steps have been taken, the program director must approve the project.
 Where resources, including actors, are drawn from the American Shakespeare Center, the consent of the American Shakespeare Center is also required.
 Details of and forms for this process are available from the program office.
 Only after obtaining the necessary approvals may a student enroll for the final project (REN 700).
 A grade is awarded for the course leading to completion of the project; the project itself is not graded but is the basis for the decision to award or withhold the degree.
 It is in the student's best interests to consult regularly with the project supervisor and any other faculty who may provide helpful advice during development of the thesis and planning for performances.
 It is also advisable to prepare for work on the thesis by taking REN 695 in May Term or an exploratory REN 590 Directed Inquiry.
 It is extremely unwise to leave preparation of the thesis until the student's final semester.